oscarwallnoefer/oscarwallnoefer/README.md

 ---

-## Mitonuclear coevolution through non-coding genes
+## :dna: Mitonuclear coevolution through non-coding genes

 Mitonuclear coevolution is not limited to protein interactions.
 Non-coding RNAs represent an additional and largely underexplored layer of regulation linking the two genomes.